auth0/docs/articles/connections/index.md

+---
+url: /identityproviders
+---

 # Identity Providers supported by Auth0

 Auth0 is an "identity hub" that supports a number of authentication providers using different protocols: OAuth2, WS-Federation, etc.

 Out of the box, Auth0 supports the following:

 ## Enterprise
   * __Active Directory__
   * __ADFS__
   * __LDAP__
   * __Google Apps__